DukeRobotics/robosub-ros/landside/catkin_ws/src/joystick/README.md

 ### Dependencies

-This parser depends on the ROS joystick driver package `joy`.
-It requires the Linux kernel.
+This parser depends on the ROS joystick driver package [`joy`](http://wiki.ros.org/joy).
+It requires the host OS to use the Linux kernel, regardless of whether or not you are using Docker.